squirrels-analytics/squirrels-analytics.github.io/docs/docs/tutorial.md

 :::note

 Notice that we asserted that **group_by_param** is a SingleSelectParameter.
 This is useful to provide the IDE required information to suggest appropriate methods for auto-complete.
 With a list of suggestions the moment you type `group_by_param.get`, you don't have to memorize that the **get_selected** method exists for SingleSelectParameter objects, or what method names are available for other parameter classes.
-This is assuming that the IDE is configured to the correct Python interpreter / virtual environment.
+This is assuming that the IDE is configured to the correct Python interpreter / virtual environment with Squirrels installed.

 :::